🎉 New Feature Alert! 🎉 We're thrilled to announce Balances

 And, let's not forget the impact on the absentee themselves.
 Regularly missing work can lead to them feeling disconnected from the team, out of the loop on projects, and can stifle their career progression.

 Understanding the potential fallout of poor attendance is crucial.
-It's not about playing hardball, but recognizing that regular attendance plays a vital role in the health of your team and business.
+It's not about playing hardball, but recognizing that regular attendance plays a vital role in the health of your team, boost employee morale, and business.
 And that, my friends, is where a well-crafted Employee Attendance Improvement Plan steps in to save the day!

 How